apache/hudi/rfc/rfc-56/rfc-56.md

 This leads to waste of resources, but don't compromise the correctness of the data.

-As we can see, not only DirectMarkerWithTransactionConflictResolutionStrategy but also SimpleDirectMarkerConflictResolutionStrategy have extra fs calling for ealy conflict detection.
+As we can see, all these direct based early conflict detection strategy need extra fs calling.

 #### TimelineServerBasedWriteMarkers related strategy

-##### AsyncTimelineMarkerConflictResolutionStrategy
+##### AsyncTimelineMarkerEarlyConflictDetectionStrategy

 This design expands the create marker api on timeline server.